lmangani/videoparquet/README.md

 Other codecs (e.g., `libx264`) may be used for lossy compression, but roundtrip is not guaranteed.

+## 🚀 Benchmark Highlights
+- Achieve up to **25x compression** over Parquet for timeseries/tabular data using video codecs (ffv1/gbrp)
+- **Fast encoding/decoding**: Video roundtrip in under a second for typical scientific arrays
+- **Lossless roundtrip** supported (with ffv1/gbrp and compatible ffmpeg)
+- See [BENCHMARK.md](BENCHMARK.md) for details and reproducibility

 ## Benchmarking

 See [BENCHMARK.md](BENCHMARK.md) for a summary of benchmark results comparing Parquet and video-based storage for timeseries/tabular data.
 This includes size, compression ratio, and performance metrics for scientific reproducibility.